 If you are single, or if you have a partner but no kids and want a more urban lifestyle, perhaps the downtown core is the best place to live in Calgary.
 Some Calgary neighbourhoods close to downtown, like Inglewood, are experiencing a revival and draw in lots of young adults from around Canada and further afield.

-It’s generally accepted the best neighbourhoods in Calgary, in terms of aesthetics, lie in the northwest and southwest suburbs.
+It’s generally accepted the best Calgary neighbourhoods, in terms of aesthetics, lie in the northwest and southwest suburbs.
 These are closest to the Rockies with attractive mountain views.

 Much of Calgary’s commercial and industrial enterprises are situated in the southeast quadrant.
 Rents are typically higher in the northwest and southwest quadrants, and closer to facilities such as U of C. RentFaster and Kijiji are two of the most popular websites for accommodation listings in Calgary, and both are regularly updated with new houses, apartments, and condos.